Inference and model selection in general causal time series with exogenous covariates: Simulation study

-In each scenario \textbf{S}$_0$, \textbf{S}$_1$, \textbf{S'}$_0$ and \textbf{S'}$_1$, we simulate $200$ replications with the sample size $n = 500,\,1000$ and test the nullity of the vector $(\psi,\beta)$ after estimating the parameters of interest.
+In each of the scenarios \textbf{S}$_0$, \textbf{S}$_1$, \textbf{S'}$_0$, \textbf{S'}$_1$, \textbf{S''}$_0$ and \textbf{S''}$_1$, we simulate $200$ replications with the sample size $n = 500,\,1000$ and test the nullity of the vector $(\psi,\beta)$ after estimating the parameters of interest.
 Table \ref{Table_Res} contains the empirical mean and root mean square error (RMSE) of each component of the estimator.
-The last two columns of Table \ref{Table_Res} indicate the empirical levels and powers of the above tests at the nominal level $\alpha=0.05$, where the empirical powers are computed under the alternative $H_1$ respectively in the scenario \textbf{S}$_1$ and \textbf{S'}$_1$.
+The last two columns of Table \ref{Table_Res} indicate the empirical levels and powers of the above tests at the nominal level $\alpha=0.05$, where the empirical powers are computed under the alternative $H_1$ respectively in the scenario \textbf{S}$_1$, \textbf{S'}$_1$ and \textbf{S''}$_1$.
 For the scenario {\bf S'}$_1$, the histograms and estimated densities of the estimates are plotted in Figure \ref{Graphe_normal}.

 From these findings, one can see that, in all scenarios, the performance of the QMLE is satisfactory in terms of the mean and that, the RMSE of the estimators decreases when $n$ increases.
 This is consistent with the results of Theorem \ref{th1}.
-Also remark that, the fact of computing the QMLE with $(\widehat \psi, \widehat \beta)$ for trajectories generated without covariates (see the scenarios \textbf{S}$_0$ and \textbf{S'}$_0$) does not affect the performance of the QMLE, which again confirms its good theoretical properties.
+Also remark that, the fact of computing the QMLE with $(\widehat \psi, \widehat \beta)$ for trajectories generated without covariates (see the scenarios \textbf{S}$_0$, \textbf{S'}$_0$ and \textbf{S''}$_0$) does not affect the performance of the QMLE, which again confirms its good theoretical properties.
 As seen in Figure \ref{Graphe_normal}, for each component of $\widehat \theta_n$, the estimated density is very close to that of the normal distribution; which is in accordance with the asymptotic results obtained from Theorem \ref{th2} when $\theta^* \in \overset{\circ}{\Theta}$.
-The results of the test (see Table \ref{Table_Res}) show that, the statistic $W_n$ is slightly undersized for a sample size of $500$ observations, but the empirical levels are reasonable when $n = 1000$ in the sense that, they are very close to the nominal one.
+The results of the test (see Table \ref{Table_Res}) show that, the statistic $W_n$ is slightly oversized for $n=500$ in cases where the innovation is generated from Student distributions, but the empirical levels are reasonable when $n = 1000$ in the sense that, they are very close to the nominal one.
 Further, the empirical powers displayed increases with the sample size and are quite accurate.